 Each of the books in this set were limited to 1000 copies, and they came in a protective Perspex case.
 I bought them for about $70 each on pre-publication discount, but The Secret Garden unfortunately now sells for around 8 times that amount.
 I felt that most of the designs for this series were quite modest, with The Secret Garden being the real standout of the set, but James and the Giant Peach and Around the World in 80 Days are also quite lovely.

-However, Penguin did also release a more standard ‘Centenary Edition’ in 2011 which has a much more realistic price tag.
-It doesn’t have the beautiful layered cover, but it does have beautifully illustrated end pages, and illustrations throughout the book, which makes it a quite delightful edition if you’re looking for a copy to read.
-(Note: The 2011 edition is nicer than the slightly cheaper 2013 edition, since it has a secret door in the endpapers!)
+Penguin later released a more standard ‘Centenary Edition’ in 2011 which has a much more realistic price tag.
+It doesn’t have the fragile layered cover, but it does have beautifully illustrated end pages, and illustrations throughout the book, which makes it a quite delightful edition if you’re looking for a copy to read.
+(Note: The 2011 edition is nicer than the slightly cheaper 2013 edition, since it has a “secret door” in the endpapers!)

 LINKS TO THE BOOKS